Hamza-Mandviwala/two-tier-kubernetes-app-aws-architecture/README.md

 We will also be looking at a typical DevOps CI/CD pipeline that is implemented for an application lifecycle and the stages involved.

-P.s Do checkout the final Bonus section also for getting a different perspective of a 2 tiered Kubernetes application architecture on AWS.
+P.s Do checkout the final Bonus section to get a tweak of a 2 tiered Kubernetes application architecture on AWS.

 ## Contents ##